Skip to main content

 Most manuscripts collections at the Georgetown University Booth Family Center for Special Collections are open to researchers; however, restrictions may apply to some collections.
 Collections stored off site require a minimum of three days for retrieval.
 For use of all manuscripts collections, researchers are advised to contact the Booth Family Center for Special Collections in advance of any visit.

-Anthony Dymoke Powell was born on December 21, 1905, in London, England.
-His father, Philip Lionel William Powell was an army officer, and his mother was Maud Mary Wells-Dymoke.
-Powell was educated at Balliol College, Oxford, where he earned his B.A., 1926; and M.A., 1944.
+Anthony Dymoke Powell (1905-2000) was born in London, England to Philip Lionel William Powell, an army officer, and Maud Mary Wells-Dymoke.
+Powell was educated at Balliol College, Oxford, where he earned his BA (1926) and MA (1944).
 His academic honors include a D.Litt. from the universities of Sussex (1971), Kent and Leceister (1976), Oxford (1980), and Bristol (1982).
-Powell's career as a writer was launched in 1931 with the publication of his first novel, 'Afternoon Men.'
-His publisher was Duckworth and Co.
+Powell's career as a writer was launched in 1931 with the publication of his first novel, 'Afternoon Men' under publisher Duckworth and Co.
 Ltd., with whom he was affiliated from 1926 to 1935.
 In 1936, Powell was a scriptwriter for Warner Brothers of Great Britain.
-During World War II, Powell served in the Welch Regiment infantry from 1939 to 1941; the Intelligence Corps, from 1941-1945; and as liaison officer at the British War Office.
-His military honors include ranking as a major, receiving the Order of the White Lion (Czechoslovakia), the Order of Leopold II (Belgium), and the Oaken Crown and Croix de Guerre (Luxembourg).
+During World War II, Powell served in the Welch Regiment infantry (1939-1941); the Intelligence Corps (1941-1945); and as liaison officer at the British War Office.
+His military honors include the rank of Major, receiving the Order of the White Lion (Czechoslovakia), the Order of Leopold II (Belgium), and the Oaken Crown and Croix de Guerre (Luxembourg).

-John Stephen Monagan was born December 23, 1911, in Waterbury, New Haven County, Connecticut.
-He received his early education at Driggs, St. Mary's and Crosby high schools in Waterbury.
-He received his Bachelor's degree from Dartmouth College in 1933, and later attended Harvard Law School, graduating in 1937.
+John Stephen Monagan (1911-2005) was born in Waterbury, and received his early education at Driggs, St. Mary's, and Crosby high schools there.
+He received his Bachelor's degree from Dartmouth College in 1933 and later attended Harvard Law School, graduating in 1937.
 In 1938 he was admitted to the Connecticut bar and commenced the practice of law in his home town of Waterbury the same year.
-Mr. Monagan has held numerous significant commercial and political positions including president of the Waterbury Board of Alderman, 1940 to 1943; mayor of Waterbury, 1943 to 1948; member of the board of directors of the Waterbury Savings Bank; delegate at the Democratic National Conventions, 1944, 1948, 1960, 1964, and 1968.
-He was for many years a congressman in the U.S. House of Representatives (D-Conn.) and was elected to the Eighty-sixth and to the six succeeding congresses (January 3, 1959 to January 3, 1973).
-He was an unsuccessful candidate for reelection in 1972 to the Ninety-third congress, and resumed the practice of law.
-An accomplished writer, Mr. Monagan also has several published works to his name, including 'Behind the Iron Curtain and in Selected Countries of Western Europe' (U.S. Congress House Committee on Foreign Affairs, 1963); 'Horace: Priest of the Poor' (1985); 'The Grand Panjandrum: Mellow Year of Justice Holmes' (1988); 'From Green Road to Cracker Hill, Waterbury Memories with John Monagan' (videotaped lecture given in Waterbury, Connecticut, 1991); and 'One Man's View of Bauby's Corner' (1994).
-Monagan died on October 23, 2005.
+Monagan held numerous commercial and political positions including president of the Waterbury Board of Alderman (1940-1943); mayor of Waterbury (1943-1948); member of the board of directors of the Waterbury Savings Bank; and delegate at the Democratic National Conventions (1944, 1948, 1960, 1964, 1968).

 Extent